Home > Work > Specialists > Psychiatry in Saskatchewan

 • Population of 1.2 million

-• Two urban centers with populations of over 250,000
+• Two urban centres with populations of over 250,000

-• Low cost of living with the average price of a home in April 2023 of $323,600 CAD
+• Low cost of living with the average price of a home of C$360,500 in April 2025

 • Average working commute of less than 20 minutes

-• Known as the sunniest province in Canada, with nearly 2400 sunny hours per year
+• Known as the sunniest province in Canada, with nearly 2,400 sunny hours per year

-• Over 100,000 freshwater lakes, boreal forests, sand dunes, and prairies offering lots of room to play
+• Over 100,000 freshwater lakes, boreal forests, sand dunes and prairies offering lots of room to play

 • Only 45 minutes to cottage country from most communities

-About the Saskatchewan Health Authority (SHA):
+About the Saskatchewan Health Authority:

-• Currently, there are 120 Psychiatrists licensed in Saskatchewan
+• 120 psychiatrists licensed in Saskatchewan

-• The Jim Pattison Children’s Hospital opened in Saskatoon in 2019.
+• The Jim Pattison Children’s Hospital opened in Saskatoon in 2019